What is Lymphatic Drainage?

 - After removal of lymph nodes

-If there is a medical condition involved you should always consult your Doctor first
+If there is a medical condition involved eg. DVT you should always consult your Doctor first

 Lymphatic Self Help